 We couldn’t omit this aspect in an international SEO Optimization blog post.
 Remember that a URL is an indicator of its content.
 Every translated page of your website should have a single unique URL, which search engines will index and display inside the search results.
 If your website is translated into three different languages (with a fourth being the source language), you should have exactly three alternative unique URLs identifying every page inside the website, plus the fourth URL being the default one identifying the source language of the page.
 Only in this way can you truly index your localized content for search engines.

 There are a couple of ways of setting up the URL structure of your website to achieve this and Subdirectories and Subdomains approaches are usually the winners.
-Here you can read a guide that analyses every single approach so you can choose the one that is best for you and your website.

 URLs that contain long combinations of numbers and letters are not optimized from an SEO perspective.
 If it’s possible, you should use real words that indicate the content of your page.
 Using a structured website will simply boost your website’s visibility with search elements.